EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/07-Software Proposal.md

 ## Research Question

-* Can the team utilize sensors and actuators in the project to obtain...? (finish this later)
+* Will the code be intuitive enough for any user to utilize the features?
-* Will using the programming software MPLab sufficient for our teams setup?
+* Will using the programming software MPLab be sufficient for our team's setup?
-* How will the team keep the code working?
+* How will the code handle all the functions, and for how long?

 ## Images
 <img width="1396" height="942" alt="Team flow chart drawio" src="https://github.com/user-attachments/assets/1a8791cd-0bd6-4c67-8b75-56308352aa24" /> **Figure 1:** Program Process   |